Kill3rKai/LillyAI/README.md

 Finally, shared utilities and configuration assets support the system by providing reusable helper logic, static data, and environment definitions required for stable operation.

 ***Notice: This describes roles, not mechanics.
-Meaning it cannot be reverse engineered identical.
+Meaning it cannot be reverse engineered identically.
 There is nothing here that enables replication or exploitation***